pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 We chose to cache individual stack trace addresses, rather than entire stack frames.
 This is effective because while many stack traces diverge at their tip, they often share common ancestry towards their base.
 For example, main is a common symbol at the base of many stack traces.

 Adding a symbol cache provided a 25% reduction (from 1.27% to 0.95%) in CPU utilization.

-[^2] _If the ELF debug information is not available, Pixie’s profiler cannot symbolize._

 ### Reducing the number of BPF system calls